Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started/sonoran-cms-integration.md

 After setting up the above, the command `/sync` will set up everyone's permissions.

-# Form Status Updates <a href="#form-status-updates" id="form-status-updates"></a>
+# Features <a href="#features" id="features"></a>

+All the below features can be changed through the `/settings` menu described [here](/tutorials/getting-started/settings#cms-settings).

-Sonoran Bot can now ping users on Discord when their form or application statuses are updated in CMS.
-The mode and channel by which this occurs can be changed through the `/settings` menu as described [here](/tutorials/getting-started/settings#cmsforms-settings).
+- Sonoran Bot can now ping users on Discord when their form or application statuses are updated in CMS.
+- Sonoran Bot syncs calendar events created in your CMS by automatically creating an event in your discord server.
+- If enabled, Sonoran Bot syncs the names of your CMS users with their Discord account.
+Their Discord accounts are automatically given nicknames accordingly.